Dallas Clark: Indianapolis Colts

-Clark was chosen in the first round of the 2003 NFL draft by the Indianapolis Colts with the 24th pick.
+Clark was chosen in the first round of the 2003 NFL draft by the Indianapolis Colts with the 24th overall pick.
 When drafted, the Colts called Clark a "perfect fit" for their system, eventually replacing Marcus Pollard and Ken Dilger at the position.
 He started 10 games as a rookie and had 340 receiving yards before suffering a broken leg against the New England Patriots.
 He started 15 games in 2004 and had 423 yards receiving with five touchdown receptions.

 Clark started 15 games in 2005 and caught 37 passes for 488 yards and four touchdowns.
 He started in 11 games in the 2006 season before suffering a knee injury in the November 26 home game against the Philadelphia Eagles.
 He returned for the playoffs and played very well leading up to the Colts' first Super Bowl berth since moving to Indianapolis.
 In the Colts' three playoff games, he caught a total of 17 passes for 281 yards as a member of the 2006 Super Bowl Champion Indianapolis Colts.
-In the 29-17 victory over the Chicago Bears, he caught four passes for 36 yards and rushed the ball once for a one-yard gain.
+In the 29–17 victory over the Chicago Bears, he caught four passes for 36 yards and rushed the ball once for a one-yard gain.
 In 15 starts in 2007 season, Clark had 58 receptions for 616 yards, shattering John Mackey Colts record for receptions for a tight end (55) and touchdowns (11).

 On February 19, 2008, the Colts placed the franchise tag on Clark.
 The next day, the Colts signed him to a six-year contract extension, with his salary averaging $4.5 million per year ($41 million in total), making him the highest paid tight end in the NFL.